-When people are injured in an accident, their friends will often counsel them to talk to a lawyer about compensation.
+When someone is injured in an accident, their friends will often advise them to talk to a lawyer about compensation.
 However, many people are hesitant to talk to a lawyer or pursue compensation for an accident injury, and they want to know is it worth it?

 Usually if the person has been seriously injured in the accident, they don’t have much choice but to hire a lawyer and pursue the case.
-Medical bills have to be paid, and if the person can’t work after the accident they have to have some way to pay their living expenses.
+Medical bills have to be paid, and if the person can’t work after the accident, they have to have some way to pay their living expenses.
 However, there are also some accidents that are less severe where the person feels neck stiffness from whiplash or other muscle strain that improves within a few days.
-In those cases it may make sense not to pursue a claim.
+In those cases you may decide it makes sense not to pursue a claim.